Jury Chairperson, Violin Section

 Yuzuko had also been invited to participate in many internationally well-known festivals such as the Marlboro Music Festival in the United States, the Lockenhaus Chamber Music Festival directed by Gidon Kremer, the Lugano Argerich Music Festival (Switzerland), and the Flanders Festival (Belgium).
 Yuzuko moreover dedicates herself to chamber music, having performed with the likes of Rudolf Serkin, Martha Argerich, Jean-Marc Luisada, Gidon Kremer, Mischa Maisky, Nobuko Imai, Antonio Meneses and Charles Neidich.

-Yuzuko furthermore devotes herself to holding Master Classes at locales such as Camerata Picena (Italy), Cambridge (UK), Aix-en-Provence (France), and Kada (Wakayama, Japan).
+Yuzuko furthermore devotes herself to holding Master Classes at locales such as Camerata Picena (Italy), Cambridge (UK), Aix-en-Provence (France), Brescia (Italy), and Kada (Wakayama, Japan).

 With the desire to help contribute to the restoration in the aftermath of the Great East Japan Earthquake and Tsunami in 2011, Yuzuko directs and performs at the Fukko Concert, a series of charity concerts held annually in Belgium for the disaster victims.